Introduction to nutrient pollution and Nutrient Neutrality

 - on-site or through land in the ownership or control of the developer

-(We have prepared separate guidance on applying for credits derived from our mitigation projects for third parties wishing developer and deliver their own mitigation to generate mitigation credits for sale or to mitigate impacts from a specific development).
+(We have prepared separate guidance on applying for credits derived from our mitigation projects, as well as guidance for third parties wishing to develop and deliver their own mitigation to generate mitigation credits for sale or to mitigate impacts from a specific development).

 Mitigation credits available from ‘certified’ mitigation schemes: